 Vincent E.L. is a writer/musician/entertainer.
 They also made the Atop the Fourth Wall theme song and that Reverend puppet in the Dr. Horrible bonus material.
 They make awesome music which you can listen to on their Soundcloud.
 They co-created Monsters Anonymous with Joe and was a groomsperson in our wedding.

-Episodes: The Aztecs, The Space Museum, Dr. Who and the Daleks, The Ark, The Power of the Daleks, The Tomb of the Cybermen, The Dominators, Terror of the Autons, The Three Doctors, The Ark in Space, The Deadly Assassin, City of Death, Snakedance, The Five Doctors, The Happiness Patrol, Doctor Who: The Movie, Aliens of London/World War Three (COMING SOON).
+Episodes: The Aztecs, The Space Museum, Dr. Who and the Daleks, The Ark, The Power of the Daleks, The Tomb of the Cybermen, The Dominators, Terror of the Autons, The Three Doctors, The Ark in Space, The Deadly Assassin, City of Death, Snakedance, The Five Doctors, The Happiness Patrol, Doctor Who: The Movie, Aliens of London/World War Three, The Empty Child/The Doctor Dances, The Christmas Invasion.

 Ray Friesen draws lots of silly things, mostly penguins.
 He’s made awesome all-age comics like Pirate Penguin Vs. Ninja Chicken and the recently Kickstarted Fairy Tales I Just Made Up.
 He also made the official Discworld Graphic Novel Adaptation of Small Gods.
 He was a groomsman at our wedding.